raviteja-bommireddy/Attendance-Management-System/QR_code_project/readme.md

 **have to work on this for better presentation of all these files interconnection while deployment & their working process by testing with real mail id**
-## re check all these files for one more time before getting into further part.
+## re-check all these files one more time before getting into further part.

 # Backend Logic & QR Code Generation